newjersey/dhs-oneapp/docs/validations-and-required-fields.md

 * Zipcode required OR applicant must be homeless
 * Zipcode must be a NJ zip code (looked up with county code information)

+## Required DB Fields

+All database tables only require primary keys.
+All other fields are marked nullable.
+Database tables are not a source to determine required data.